DanielZerihon/DanielZerihon/README.md

 ### 🔍 Monitoring and Automation
 - **[setUpMonitorBaseAlertApplication](https://github.com/DanielZerihon/setUpMonitorBaseAlertApplication):**
-  A monitoring system using Ansible, python flask, Prometheus, Telegraf, and more for real-time alerting work flow.
+  A monitoring system based on IAC using Ansible, python flask, Prometheus, Telegraf, and more for real-time alerting work flow.

 ---